Rajasthan's Ramgarh Vishdhari Sanctuary notified as tiger reserve | Education

 ''Pleased to note Ramgarh Vishdhari Tiger Reserve has been notified today.
 The 52nd Reserve of India will conserve biodiversity and bring in ecotourism and development to the area.
 Under the leadership of PM Narendra Modiji, we are committed to preserving our wildlife,'' Yadav tweeted.

-The National Tiger Conservation Authority (NTCA) had given in-principle approval to make Ramgarh Vishdhari Wildlife Sanctuary and adjoining areas as tiger reserves on July 5 last year.
+The National Tiger Conservation Authority (NTCA) had given in-principle approval to make Ramgarh Vishdhari Wildlife Sanctuary and adjoining areas a tiger reserve on July 5 last year.

 ''The newly notified tiger reserve includes the tiger habitat between Ranthambore Tiger Reserve in the northeast and Mukundra Hills Tiger Reserve on the southern side and facilitates dispersal of tigers from Ranthambore Tiger Reserve,'' Yadav tweeted.

 The floristic diversity of this new tiger reserve makes it an important area for research and education.
-Historic and cultural sites like Bhimlat, and Ramgarh palace would encourage eco-tourism and provide employment opportunities to local communities, he said.
+Historic and cultural sites like Bhimlat, Ramgarh palace would encourage eco tourism and provide employment opportunities to local communities, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)